 Method

-2. Take a lidded saucepan.
-We’re going to make the tarka.
-Fry the chopped onion and cumin seeds in some vegetable oil.
-Cook on a moderate heat until the onions become translucent and soft.
+2. Take a medium-large lidded saucepan.
+We’re going to make the ‘tarka’.
+Saute the onions and cumin in 2-3 tablespoons of vegetable oil, on a moderate heat until the onions become translucent and soft.

-4. Now add the garam masala, turmeric and salt.
+4. Now add the garam masala, turmeric and salt, & toast off for 30 seconds.
 If the pan is too dry add a splash of water so the spices don’t stick to the pan and burn.
-Allow the spices to cook out, then add in the chopped coriander stalks.
+Allow the spices to cook out for a minute.

-5. Now put in the tomatoes.
-Increase hob heat, and bring to a simmer.
-Allow to cook for 5-10 minutes.
-When you can see oil on the surface of the spiced tomato mixture/the oil has taken on the tomato colour, that means it’s cooked and ready to taste.
+5. Now tip in the passata.
+Increase the hob heat, bring to a boil then reduce the heat to medium & simmer for 5-10 minutes.
+When you can see the oil separate on the surface of the mixture it’s ready to taste.
 Check your seasoning here.
 If it needs more chillies or salt add now.

-6. Place in your chickpeas and mix together with the tarka..
-Add your water, then potatoes.
+6. Stir the drained chickpeas into the masala along with the water, and potatoes.
 Ensure the spuds are covered – you may need to add a touch more water.
-Simmer for about 20 minutes or until the spuds are tender and the sauce or gravy is at the consistency you want.
+Simmer for about 20 minutes or until the spuds are soft and the sauce or gravy is at the consistency you want.

 7. Finally scatter with a flurry of chopped coriander leaves.